 Best credit card for home improvement

-Why we like it: Discover it® - Cashback Match™'s rotating categories change quarterly and have featured purchases like gas, restaurants, Amazon.com and more.
+Why we like it: Discover it® Cash Back's rotating categories change quarterly and have featured purchases like gas, restaurants, Amazon.com and more.
 Cardholders earn 5 percent cash back in those categories up to the quarterly maximum each time you activate, and Discover makes tracking and redeeming rewards effortless.
 Plus, if you're a new cardholder, Discover will match all the cash back you earn in your first year.
 Added bonus: Rewards never expire.
 Suddenly, all those trips to the store are a little less painful on your wallet.

 And even though the home improvement bonus category isn't on the list for 2018, Amazon.com and wholesale clubs both show up on the 2018 rotating categories calendar that was released in late 2017.
 Basically, those categories could still reward you handsomely for those DIY projects and new purchases for your home.

 Why care: You can outsource all of your home repair needs, sure, but be prepared to pay a hefty price for doing so.
 That's why so many new homeowners decide to go the DIY route.
 Mixing credit and renovation requires close attention to the details.
-That seemingly great six-month, zero-percent interest offer from a major home improvement retailer will not look or feel so fantastic if you do not pay it in full by the expiration.
+That seemingly great six-month, 0 percent interest offer from a major home improvement retailer will not look or feel so fantastic if you do not pay it in full by the expiration.
 You could see your interest rate jump to more than 26 percent, well above the credit card industry average of about 16 percent (as of July 2016), after the intro period ends.
 Further, all the interest that was accruing in the background now gets added to your account.
 Ouch.
 There are much better offers out there when it comes to a credit card for home improvement.

 Fine print: You must activate Discover's offer each quarter in order to receive the bonus, so don't forget!
-Also, the rewards cap at $1,500 in spending for every quarter you activate.
+Also, the bonus rewards cap at $1,500 in spending for every quarter you activate.

 Best Credit Card Offers for Extended Warranties